kkholodilin/Test_HE/02-Urban.md

 </div>
 Sources: Senatsverwaltung für Stadtentwicklung und Wohnen and own representation.

 Berlin has a comparable population with that of St. Petersburg: 3.5 vs. 5 million, respectively.
-However, the population density patterns in both cities is very different.
+However, the population density patterns in both cities are very different.
 Berlin fits much better into the distribution predicted by the theory.
 Berlin experienced a large-scale deindustrialization after World War II, since many factories were relocated to West Germany.

 Figure \@ref(fig:DistanceDensityBerlin) depicts the population density as a function of distance from the centroid of Berlin.